asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Inappropriate UI Testing

 A common source for slow builds and slow releases is a test suite that tests exclusively through the user interface using tools like selenium.
-It's typical for this kind of testing to be a consequence of having a poorly designed system where business logic is coupled to the UI.
-However, it's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
+It's typical for this kind of testing to be the consequence of having a poorly designed system where business logic is coupled to the UI.
+It's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
 This results in "automation engineers" who only have access to the external interface since they lack the knowledge of the internal system.
+Other times automation testing is seen as "automating manual testing" and manual testing utilizes the user interface, so automation tests are driven through the user interface as well.

 Some limited automated UI testing may be appropriate, but there should be very few of these tests.
 Most of the tests should probe below the UI, and the majority of the tests should consist of microtests that execute at the object level.